networkctl — Query or modify the status of network links

 files.

-systemd-networkd does not update or remove the netdev.
+systemd-networkd does not remove the existing netdev corresponding to the file.

 FILE